Mattapoisett woman answers the spiritual call

 “A lot of courageous women have come before me, so it’s humbling to know that I am a part of this courageous group of women who have … done an incredible amount of work,” she said.

-She added that she hopes that now that a woman has been ordained at the church it will be easier for others to “be the first of something else and also to continue to be what Jesus’ teachings lead us to be and against all odds.”
+Now that a woman has been ordained, Berry said she hopes it will be easier for others to “be the first of something else and also to continue to be what Jesus’ teachings lead us to be and against all odds.”

-“If my little story can open a crack for more light to come into somebody’s life, then that is such a privilege,” Berry said.
+“If my little story can open a crack for more light to come into somebody’s life, then that is such a privilege,” she said.